wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-ftp.md

 ##Get MySQL and FTP connection information

-To connect to the MySQL database that is running in web sites, your will need the connection information.
+To connect to the MySQL database that is running in Web Apps, your will need the connection information.
 To get MySQL connection information, follow these steps:

 1. In Azure Management Portal, click **MYSQL DATABASE ON AZURE**, and open your MYSQL database server.
 In **Dashboard** page, under **quick glance**, you can get your host and port.